 Using the legs themselves as a template, mark the underside of the MDF board for the legs, then predrill the holes to attach them and install the legs into the predrilled holes on the underside of the board.

-Go to the wall and measure up 28".
+Go to the wall and measure up to 28".
 This height is where the top of the ledger board will sit.

 After attaching the legs, turn the board right side up and rest the back edge against the wall sitting on top of the ledger board.
 You can put a screw down through the back edge of the MDF into the ledger board to hold it firmly in place.

-When it 's time to move on all you need to do is reverse the process, patch the holes in the wall and pick up the pieces of your student's desk.
+When it's time to move on, all you need to do is reverse the process, patch the holes in the wall and pick up the pieces of your student's desk.

 Note: If space is really at a premium, you can modify this desk plan so the desktop attaches to the ledger board with hinges and hinged legs so they can fold down.
 With these modifications, the desk can be folded up against the wall and stored out of the way until it's needed.
-Then when it's needed, all you have to do is bring down the desktop and open the legs.
+When it's needed, all you have to do is bring down the desktop and open the legs.